But, just like with people, there are a certain set of skills and a certain attitude that makes them one of the farm dog

 With tons of energy, Dalmatians need a lot of exercise and diversion.

 You often see this breed in fire stations and police stations because they are intelligent and easy to train.

-Although tough dogs do well on the outside, you need to make sure they get plenty of human companionships.
+Although tough dogs do well on the outside, you must ensure they get plenty of human companionship.

 3. the Great Pyrenees

 These white giants look cuddly and friendly, but don’t let that fool you.
 They are very protective.

-Being sensitive to human emotion, it is better to train these majestic animals with reward-based training rather than punishment-based training.
+Being sensitive to human emotion, it is better to train these majestic animals with reward rather than punishment-based training.

 While they are intelligent, they are stubborn.
 Unfortunately, this stubborn streak makes them harder to train.